akashdev99/goburst/README.md

 ## Configuration

 The binary is platform specific .
-Hence it needs to built on the that OS type itself to be compatible .
+Hence it needs to be built on the that OS type itself to be compatible .